oasisprotocol/demo-starter/README.md

 This is a skeleton for confidential Oasis dApps:

-- `backend` contains the example MessageBox solidity contract, deployment and testing utils.
+- `backend` contains the example MessageBox Solidity contract and Hardhat utils for deploying the contract and managing it via command line.
-- `frontend` contains a Vue-based web application communicating with the backend smart contract.
+- `frontend` contains a Vue-based web application which communicates with your smart contract.

 This monorepo is set up for `pnpm`.
 Install dependencies by running: